redmica/redmica_ui_extension/data-represented-in-the-chart.md

 ### 2. End date of the chart
 Set from the following conditions:

-* If all issues in a version have been completed
+* If all issues in a version have been closed
   * Set from the most recent date below
     * due date of the version
-     * completion date of the issue in the version
+     * closed date of the issue in the version

-* If not all issues in a version have been completed
+* If not all issues in a version have been closed
-  * If none of the issues in a version have been completed
+  * If none of the issues in a version have been closed
     * Set from the most recent date below
     * due date of the version, if not, today's date
     * creation date of the issue in the version

-  * If more than one issue has been completed
+  * If more than one issue has been closed
     * Set from the most recent date below
     * due date of the version, if not, today's date
     * creation date of the issue in the version
-    * completion date of the issue in the version
+    * closed date of the issue in the version

 ### 3 The end date of burndown line